huggingface/chat-ui/docs/source/configuration/metrics.md

 # Metrics

-The server exposes prometheus metrics on port `5565` by default.
-You may disable the metrics server with `METRICS_ENABLED=false` and change the port with `METRICS_PORT=1234`.
+The server can expose prometheus metrics on port `5565` but is off by default.
+You may enable the metrics server with `METRICS_ENABLED=true` and change the port with `METRICS_PORT=1234`.

 <Tip>